ausaccessfed/shibboleth-idp-installer/installation.md

     `/opt/shibboleth-idp/conf`

     which is the default path documented in external resources.
-All specific config files however, e.g. `ldap.properties`, remain the same.
+All specific config file names, e.g. `ldap.properties`, remain the same.

 2. **Configure LDAP options**

     Please see the [Shibboleth IdP LDAP](https://wiki.shibboleth.net/confluence/display/IDP30/LDAPAuthnConfiguration) documentation for a description of all available LDAP options.

+    Undertake configuration changes or certificate additions to the server as necessary.

 3. **Apply Changes**

-    After any changes are made for your LDAP configuration you MUST run the command:
+    After changing LDAP configuration you MUST run the command:

     ```
     /opt/shibboleth-idp-installer/repository/update_idp.sh